 This comprised of a 3 pronged spring held in place over the end of the balance by a boss that had a notch cut in it to allow easy fitting and removal of the spring.
 The other end of the balance was held in place by a spring in the form of an elongated flexible blade that had one end screwed to the base plate of the movement.
 Because the balance was held between these two springs it was cushioned to a certain degree from shocks.

-This consisted of cutting a groove in the case (5) and also a groove in the face of the acrylic (8) which when inserted into the case caused the outside edge of the acrylic to fit into the groove into the case until it came to the lip of the groove in the acrylic crystal where it would be stopped creating a tight seal.
+This consisted of cutting a groove in the case (5) and also a groove in the face of the acrylic (8) which when inserted into the case caused the outside edge of the acrylic to fit into the groove in the case until it came to the lip of the groove in the crystal where it would be stopped creating a tight seal.

 After the granting of this patent Helvetia marked the outer or inner case back with "BREVET+155825".